 This stage in strategy development engages the leadership team in thinking about their view of their department and areas of responsibilities and related positions.
 Reports collected from customer feedback and employee input and involvement will help understand the current situation.
-The questions that are raised, discussed and recorded might include:

-5. Consider your “ideal” future
+5. Create the “ideal” future

 Before leadership can begin developing their future strategies they engage in a general discussion that focuses on questions to get their thinking going; nothing is recorded yet.
 This step reviews:

 - Staff responses from earlier meetings with them, on their vision of the future, together with customer’s future needs.
 As well,

 - No matter who you are or what roles you occupy in the organization, you can form a vision of what you want to be contributing over the next several years.
 This requires making correct assumptions about what the organization will be like, and about your potential for making unique contributions, over the next 2-3 years.

 - Leadership engagement in discussing these issues is essential to the strategy development process because success depends on the understanding & commitment of everyone involved in making the vision a reality.

 The key strategies will aim to close the gap between the present situation and the “ideal future”.
 Essentially, these strategies will translate the vision of what the organization is trying to become in the customer’s eyes into reality.
 It is the framework, derived from an understanding of the customer’s needs, that describes the goods and services the organization is offering, to satisfy customer needs and expectations.
 Ultimately, all employees must be able to understand, accept and adopt these strategies.